benjamin-chan/WSERLottery/WSERLottery.md

 ggplot(dfSummary, aes(x = prob, y = ..density.., fill = tickets)) + geom_density(alpha = 1/2,
     color = NA) + scale_fill_brewer(type = "div", palette = "BrBG") + labs(title = "2012 WSER Lottery Selection Probability Densities",
     x = "Percent", y = paste("Proportion of", size, "simulations"), fill = "Tickets") +
-    annotate("text", label = format(simsum$Mean, digits = 2, trim = TRUE), x = simsum$Mean,
+    annotate("text", label = paste(format(simsum$Mean, digits = 2, trim = TRUE),
-        y = y) + theme(legend.position = "bottom")
+        "%", sep = ""), x = simsum$Mean, y = y) + theme(legend.position = "bottom")
 ```

 ![plot of chunk PlotProbabilities](figure/PlotProbabilities.png)

 As expected, the spread of the selection probabilities increases as the number of tickets a person has in the hat increases (the variance of a binomial random variable increases with $p$).
-Also, the selection probabilities I estimated from simulation are **slightly higher** than the probabilities on the [WSER website](http://www.wser.org/2012/12/03/dec-8-lottery-details) but **within 1 SD**.
+Also, the selection probabilities I estimated from simulation are **uniformly slightly higher** than the probabilities on the [WSER website](http://www.wser.org/2012/12/03/dec-8-lottery-details).
+However, although the WSER estimates are **within 1 SD** of my estimates, the consequence of the apparently systematic bias is the **`9.573` more runners selected** as shown in the table.

 Another way to think about the lottery is to plot the distribution of the frequency of runners selected by number of tickets.
 Annotate with the estimated expected value.